Originally posted on 08/14/2017 (edited)

 Major events like this, and more recently Super-storm Sandy, make us appreciate how dependent we are on the continuous availability of reliable power.
 But unlike a weather event that you might have a day or two to brace for, this historic blackout of 2003 proved that disaster can happen when you expect it least.

 Let’s not allow time to erase the memories of the challenges faced during these past emergency events.
-Take time today to reflect on this blackout from 14 years ago and review your own emergency power preparedness plans.
+Take time today to reflect on this blackout from over 15 years ago and review your own emergency power preparedness plans.
 Are your systems capable of performing to your expectations when the next outage occurs?

 Never be unprepared.